 265 pp., list of 50 illus. bibliography.
 [Ph.D. dissertation; University of Missouri-Kansas City.]
 An in-depth interpretative analysis of fabric arts created by African American quilters in Kansas City; other fabric artists included in passing.

 KANSAS CITY (MO).
-African American History & Culture House, University of Missouri at Kansas City.
+African American History and Culture House, University of Missouri-Kansas City.

 Threads of Africa & Threads of Africa II.

 June 14-July 30, 2002; August-September, 2002.

 Back to back group exhibition of quilts by African American artists.
 Included: NedRa Bonds, Francelise Dawkins, Charlotte Hill O'Neal, Sonie Ruffin, Sherry Whetstone-McCall, et al.

 First Light: Featuring Light in the Other Room.

 Group exhibition by members of the black Kansas City artists' coalition.
 Curated by Bing Davis.
 Included: Leroy Allen, Terry Beavers, NedRa Bonds, Bonnye Brown, Carolyn Cameron, Janine Carter, Henry Dixon, Dell Godbold, Anthony High, Ed Hogan, Ben Mercer, Dean Mitchell, Lonnie Powell, Robert Powell, Joseph Smith, Veronica Sublett, Andre Swaney and Sherry Whetstone-McCall.

 March 1-31, 2006.